Choosing Light Fixtures

 Efficient lighting goes beyond selecting the right light bulb for your existing fixtures.
-ENERGY STAR endorses a wide range of indoor and outdoor fixtures that are designed for use with LEDs, CFLs, and linear fluorescent lamps.
+ENERGY STAR endorses a wide range of indoor and outdoor fixtures that are designed for use with LEDs.
 These fixtures are available in most home improvement centers and lighting showrooms.
 Many of the indoor fixtures incorporate dimmers or two-way switches.
 Outdoor fixtures automatically shut off during the day or come equipped with motion sensors.

 Ceiling Fan Fixtures